triyan-b-myc/pricing-tool/readme.md

 ```

 The sidebar contains the questionnaire; once answers are provided the computed
-metrics `C20` and `C21` appear, followed by the tables.
+metrics `C20` and `C21` appear, followed by the tables and the debugger section.

 ## Developer notes

-* utils.py is the only Python module used by application logic.
+* core/utils.py is the main Python module used by application logic.
 It
   handles YAML loading and expression evaluation.
+* core/debugger.py provides an interactive debugger for exploring logic variables and their dependencies.
 * The evaluation context deliberately exposes only `qdata` and `math` to
   minimise unintended side effects.
 * The project is intentionally lightweight to ease maintenance by